klanoma/punch-blog/posts/1970-01-01-lets-start.markdown

 * Manage other pages with Punch's default content handler.
 * Extend the behavior by writing your own helpers.

-This is so sexy and awesome right?
-Yes, just like the Gangnam style:

-<iframe width="560" height="315" src="http://www.youtube.com/embed/9bZkp7q19f0" frameborder="0" allowfullscreen></iframe>

 Happy Blogging!